Teacher Resources

 Example 2 Les collines d’Anacapri: changes made to register in Golding’s low-energy interpretation are marked in red.

 The phrasing in Golding’s low-energy interpretation is, in places, nearly inverse of the original.
 The first climax (m.
-21) is treated as more of an afterthought than a point of arrival, trailing away in both pulse and volume (not unlike a distracted goose).
+21) is treated as more of an afterthought than a point of arrival, trailing away in both pulse and volume.
 The dotted-sixteenth thirty-second motive (seen in m.
-17 and throughout the piece), on the other hand, is voiced more emphatically than is typical, lending a sense of playful clumsiness (also not unlike a distracted goose).
+17 and throughout the piece), on the other hand, is voiced more emphatically than is typical, lending a sense of playful clumsiness.

 Example 3 Hommage à S. Pickwick, Esq.
 P. P. M. P. C.: m.
 17 shows the dotted-sixteenth thirty-second note motive that recurs throughout the piece; Debussy’s instructions for the climax in m.
 21.